(21st March 2013 – 11½ miles)

 Today’s Keld is a ghost town in comparison.

 Beyond the last house of the village, the C2C joins briefly with the Pennine Way for a few yards, before striking off eastward along the Swale.
 The PW heads north.

 and as I plodded away (followed by a long line of sheep – I don’t know why), I stopped and gazed back and wondered when, or even if, I might visit again.

 I ambled high above the Swale

-relishing the alpine air and views.
+relishing alpine air, alpine views.

-You’ll forgive me a splurge of snowy photos
+You’ll forgive a splurge of snowy photos

-After catching some rare rays,
+After soaking up some rare rays,

-and savouring the moment,
+and savouring the view,

-I descended to join the river.
+and joined the river.
 (Immediately after I took this photo, an RAF fighter screamed close overhead.
 It was long gone by the time my heart restarted and I thought to raise my camera).